-Join Richard Harrington for an in-depth discussion in this video Time-of-day change, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Time-of-day change, part of Time-Lapse Video: Shooting From a Window.

 You've already seen one change for time of day.
 Let's go the opposite direction.
 Instead of sunset to sunrise, let's start in the daylight, and see the scene get a bit darker.
 This is going to be a good chance to refresh how to handle those tough shots, when you're seeing, a major exposure change.
 And this one is a really cool shot.
 I've actually captured the fountains of a very famous hotel.
 And I like how it looks, and I want to show you the transition here, as we go from daytime, into the night.
 In this case, the picture looks pretty good.

 If you go over time, you'll notice that it progressively gets darker and darker.
 And initially, we shot a bit overexposed, for the daytime.
 Now, as the evening progresses, the middle of the time is looking pretty good.
 But the reason why I shot a little bit more open, was to make sure that we had plenty of light in the censor.
 So as we get later and later, the shots still look pretty well exposed.
 Ideally here, we'll create an exposure that works, for both times of day.

 Now, the issue is that you don't want to just go off of the first frame, and the last frame.
 In this case, the first frame, is way too dark, but if we expose for this frame, it's not going to look so good.
 So, let's pick a little bit earlier.
 We'll go partway up.
 If I was going to treat this as quarters, I'm going to go about one fourth of the way up this scroll bar, and use that as my basis image for adjusting.
 All right, that looks pretty good, let's do a straight forward adjustment here.